dehidehidehi/vim-tools-for-scheme/README.md

 # TODO list

+1. [ ] Make vimscript suggest installation of the Akku package manager if Akku is not detected on the system.
+1. [ ] Make vimscript execute `LspInstallServer racket-lsp` if the `racket-lsp` is not installed.
-- [ ] Provide build scripts and LSP configuration for `scheme-langserver`
+1. [ ] Provide build scripts and LSP configuration for `scheme-langserver`
-- [ ] Convert to a proper Vim plugin.
+1. [ ] Convert to a proper Vim plugin.
-- [ ] Provide functions and keybindings for RNRS documentation pop-ups from within Vim.
+1. [ ] Provide functions and keybindings for RNRS documentation pop-ups from within Vim.
-- [ ] Document then allow redefinition of the following configuration variables:
+1. [ ] Document then allow redefinition of the following configuration variables:
 ```vim
 let g:vtfs_my_vimrc = expand($MYVIMRC)
 au FileType Scheme,Racket let g:vtfs_repl_cols = 50